spotlightpa/poor-richard/content/news/2025-03-25-SPLSPECIALELEX0325.md

 While a similar vacancy in the state House in the first months of the previous session led to <a href="https://www.spotlightpa.org/news/2023/01/pennsylvania-house-rozzi-deadlock-amendment/">an acrimonious partisan battle</a>, this one hasn’t resulted in power struggles or ground action in the Capitol to a halt.

-Lawmakers have shown similar signs of compromise when it has come to policy this year.
-Democratic Gov. Josh Shapiro has already signed two laws since the start of 2025; it took him until May 2023 to sign his first law last session.
+Lawmakers have shown similar signs of compromise when it comes to policy.
+Shapiro has already signed two laws since the start of 2025; it took him until May 2023 to sign his first law in the session that began that year.